 When Robert White and I arrived in the town in 2011, late one Saturday afternoon, the cemetery was a totally new space and unfamiliar.
-We had arrived so late in the day that there were no grounds people nor was the office opened for inquiry.
+We had come so late in the day that there were no grounds people nor was the office opened for inquiry.

 We asked several women attending graves, and they directed us to crypts with the name Russo.
-One of them, a “Mike Russo” had died recently, and so he was not my grandfather.
-Instead this man’s photo on the gravestone really looked like an image of my own father.
+One of them, a “Mike Russo,” had died recently, and so he was not my grandfather.
+Instead, this man’s photo on the gravestone really looked like an image of my own father.
 We were close but not there yet.

 After an hour or more of searching, I prayed: “Grandpa Russo, we know you’re here, but cannot find you.”

 Disappointed, we left the cemetery.
-Just up the road we noticed the sign for a coffee/pastry shop.
-The store was open and Robert and I went in.
+Just up the road, we noticed the sign for a coffee/pastry shop.
+The store was open, and Robert and I went in.
 As I had to go to the facilities, Robert asked the young women behind the counter whether there were Russo’s still living in Monteverde.

-Now we could have been the most conspicuous sight in the town, with our rented Mercedes Benz, nonetheless, a man and his grandson were sitting together on a bench.
+Now we could have been the most conspicuous sight in the town, with our rented Mercedes Benz.
+Nonetheless, a man and his grandson were sitting together on a bench.
 The young lad was eating an ice cream cone when the short, muscular man came forward to tell us that his wife was a Russo.

 At that point, I said to myself, “Really?”
 This cannot be true?

-Robert much more attuned to the language and culture noticed a genuineness and sincerity that only those who really speak Italian understand.
+Robert, much more attuned to the language and culture, noticed a genuineness and sincerity that only those who really speak Italian understand.

 Robert said, “Yes, let’s go to your house and meet your wife.”

-We arrived at their Swiss chalet style home, and into the back garden, when Benito called out to Carmela to come and greet us.
+We arrived at their Swiss chalet-style home, and into the back garden when Benito called out to Carmela to come and greet us.